Red House (song): Background

-Composition
+Composition and lyrics

 "Red House" is a moderately slow blues, which music writers Tom Wheeler and Joe Gore describe as having "the twelve-bar structure, the lyrics, the accompaniment, and the arrangement [that] are more or less conventional".
-The song is notated in 12/8 time in the key of B with a tempo of 66 beats per minute (although Hendrix fingered the song in the key of B, he usually tuned his guitar one-half step and sometimes one step lower, resulting in a lower pitch).
+The song is notated in 12/8 time in the key of B major with a tempo of 66 beats per minute (although Hendrix fingered the song in the key of B major, he usually tuned his guitar one-half step and sometimes one step lower, resulting in a lower pitch).
 The song opens with a diminished seventh chord frequently found in blues songs, including the intros to the Robert Johnson songs "Dead Shrimp Blues", "Kind Hearted Woman", and "32-20 Blues".
 After the four-bar intro, Redding and Experience drummer Mitch Mitchell come in while Hendrix solos up to the vocal at bar thirteen.
 After two twelve-bar vocal sections, Hendrix solos for twelve bars, then finishes up with another vocal section.

 The song's most prominent characteristic is Hendrix's guitar work.
 Author Jeffrey Carroll describes his solo as "concise and packed solid with vocalisms, the bending and glissandos, jumps, drops and whoops of his guitar kept within a traditional structure of a break".
 Shadwick also compares it to a vocal, calling it a "close approximation of the human voice ... scooping and bending his phrases to maximum expressive effect".
 American bluesman John Lee Hooker commented, "That 'Red House', that'll make you grab your mother and choke her!
 Man, that's really hard, that tears you apart.
 He could get down, he could mash it, yeah, Lord!
 He had so many blues".